What they really think: America seen through the world's travel warnings

 Crime and some surprisingly specific areas of concern

-France's travel security warning focuses in large part on natural disasters, it does list 13 urban areas in the US where French travelers should keep their wits about them, including Boston's Dorchester and Roxbu
+France's travel security warning focuses in large part on natural disasters, it does list 13 urban areas in the US where French travelers should keep their wits about them, including Boston's Dorchester and Roxbury; New York's Central Park (at night); downtown Houston and Atlanta; roughly a dozen neighborhoods in Chicago; and parts of Los Angeles, among others.

+Italy does not have a full cities-to-beware list, but it does specifically warn about San Francisco for car burglary; Florida for irritating "red algae;" and New York City's Times Square for counterfeit electronics.